Main menu

 (2) In any court proceeding in which an interpreter is required, the appointing authority shall appoint an interpreter according to the following priority:

-(3) In extraordinary circumstances, upon a finding by the court that no certified master level interpreter, certified interpreter, conditionally approved interpreter or registered interpreter is available, and that it is necessary to conduct the proceedings before such an interpreter is likely to become available, the appointing authority may appoint a person as interpreter if the appointing authority finds that such person is able to interpret from English to the language of the non-English speaking person and from the language of that person into English.
+(4) In extraordinary circumstances, upon a finding by the appointing authority that no roster interpreter is available, and that it is necessary to conduct a court proceeding before an interpreter is likely to become available, the appointing authority may appoint an individual as interpreter if the appointing authority finds that such individual is able to interpret from English to the language of the individual with LEP and from the language of that individual into English.
+The appointing authority may not appoint bilingual employees for court proceedings unless good cause is stated on the record.
+The appointing authority shall not appoint or use family, friends, companions, untrained, or biased individuals, to serve as an interpreter in a court proceeding other than for brief and simple communications such as to reschedule the court proceeding.

-(e) Interpreter Oath.
 All court interpreters, before commencing their duties, shall take the following oath:

-"Do you solemnly swear or affirm that you will interpret and/or translate accurately, completely, and impartially, using your best skill and judgment in accordance with the standards prescribed by law and the Idaho Code of Professional Responsibility for Interpreters in the Judiciary?."
+"Do you solemnly swear or affirm that you will interpret and/or translate accurately, completely, and impartially, using your best skill and judgment in accordance with the standards prescribed by law and the Idaho Code of Professional Responsibility for Interpreters in the Judiciary?"

-(1) being unable to interpret adequately;
+(1) failing to interpret adequately;

 (2) knowingly and willfully making false interpretation while serving in an official capacity;